-Shoshi Parks, Ph.D., is the owner and head trainer at Modern Hound Dog Training and Care in San Francisco.
-Shoshi is a CPDT-KA (Certified Professional Dog Trainer-Knowledge Assessed).
-She completed an internship in dog training and in teaching public classes at the SF SPCA and graduated from the Canine Behavior Academy (I & II) at the Marin Humane Society.
-Shoshi is certified in Pet First Aid, is a professional member of the Association of Pet Dog Trainers and is certified by San Francisco as a professional dog walker.
-Shoshi also volunteers as a trainer and teaches a class for senior dogs at Muttville Senior Dog Rescue and is on the Special Care Unit team at the SF SPCA, providing care for at-risk shelter dogs.
+Shoshi Parks is the owner and head trainer at Modern Hound Dog Training and Care in San Francisco.
+Shoshi is a CPDT-KA (Certified Professional Dog Trainer-Knowledge Assessed) and a Certified Separation Anxiety Trainer (CSAT).
+She holds a Ph.D. in the social sciences from Boston University.
+Shoshi has completed internships in dog training and in teaching public classes at the SF SPCA and graduated from the Canine Behavior Academy (I & II) at the Marin Humane Society.
+She is certified in Pet First Aid, is a professional member of the Association of Pet Dog Trainers and is certified by San Francisco as a professional dog walker.
+Shoshi also volunteers as a trainer for senior dogs at Muttville Senior Dog Rescue.
 She has written articles on dog training for Bay Woof and has a regular column in SF's NOPA neighborhood newsletter.

 Lilly owns Positive Force Dog Training and specializes in fear and aggression in her private training.
 She has completed an SF SPCA Academy internship in dog-dog aggression.